Extracting and Following Paths for Robust Relational Reasoning with Large Language Models: Introduction

 \section{Introduction}

-Large language models (LLMs) have shown remarkable generalization abilities in natural language (NL) tasks~\cite{wei2022emergentAbilitiesLarge,kojima2022LargeLanguageModels}.
-State-of-the-art LLMs (e.g., GPT-4-Turbo) can generate useful code~\cite{chen2021EvaluatingLargeLanguage} and fluently engage in dialogue~\cite{thoppilan2022LambdaLanguageModels}.
-Their success can be attributed to pre-training on large human language datasets, which express real-world concepts, and thereby allow LLMs to implicitly learn about the entities and relations that exist in the physical world~\cite{patel2022MappingLanguageModels}.
-Nonetheless, some argue that the underlying meaning of language cannot be learned from text alone without appropriate grounding to the (non-text) real-world experiences~\cite{bisk2020experienceGroundsLanguage,cohn2024EvaluatingAbilityLarge}.
-Prior studies~\cite{tolman1948cognitivemapsrats,whittington2022Howbuildcognitive,garvert2017mapabstractrelational} have shown that humans, unlike LLMs, can create ``cognitive maps'' while navigating and experiencing their environments.
-Cognitive maps represent the latent relational structure of a task/environment and are particularly helpful for multi-hop relational reasoning tasks such as planning/navigation~\cite{yamada2024evaluatingSpatialUnderstanding,momennejad2023evaluatingCognitiveMaps}.
+Large language models (LLMs) have shown remarkable generalization abilities in natural language (NL) tasks~\citep{wei2022emergentAbilitiesLarge,kojima2022LargeLanguageModels}, such as generating useful code~\citep{chen2021EvaluatingLargeLanguage} and fluently engaging in dialogue~\citep{thoppilan2022LambdaLanguageModels}.
+Their success can be attributed to pre-training on large human language datasets, which express real-world concepts, and thereby allow LLMs to implicitly learn about the entities and relations that exist in the physical world~\citep{patel2022MappingLanguageModels}.
+Nonetheless, some argue that the underlying meaning of language cannot be learned from text alone without appropriate grounding to the (non-text) real-world experiences~\citep{bisk2020experienceGroundsLanguage,cohn2024EvaluatingAbilityLarge}.
+Prior studies~\citep{tolman1948cognitivemapsrats,whittington2022Howbuildcognitive,garvert2017mapabstractrelational} have shown that humans can create ``cognitive maps'' while navigating and experiencing their environments.
+Cognitive maps represent the latent relational structure of a task/environment and are particularly helpful for multi-hop relational reasoning tasks such as planning/navigation~\citep{yamada2024evaluatingSpatialUnderstanding,momennejad2023evaluatingCognitiveMaps}.